Regional Trainee Representatives

 Trainee Representatives are selected to represent the HEE pre-registration trainee pharmacists across LaSE.
 There will be two Trainee Reps for each of the four geographical areas within LaSE which means that there will be 8 reps in 2020-2021.

 Trainee Rep applications for 2020-21 will be open during July and the application form is available below.
-Deadline to receive applications is 28th August 2020
+Deadline to receive applications has been extended until 4th September 2020

 Role of the Trainee Representative

 The primary role of a Trainee Representative is to seek, collate and report the cohort's opinions as the "trainee voice" to the HEE LaSE Pre-registration Pharmacist Programme Board.
 Specific roles and responsibilities include:

 Be a point of contact and represent the views of the trainees at Programme Board meetings.

 Disseminate information and outcomes of the board meetings to all trainees in the area via the local trust trainee reps.

 Highlight common themes and pertinent issues, following regular liaison with the trainees in your area, for inclusion on the programme board meeting agenda.

 Attend and participate in HEE Quality Monitoring visits to trusts/hospital sites offering the trainee perspective with the purpose of:

 Ensuring standards for delivery of pharmacy education are being met.